 Inhale deeply through your nose, filling your lungs completely.

 Now slowly and smoothly exhale through your mouth.
-Notice how that feels throughout your entire body.
+How does that feel?

 The respiratory system is one of the neatest functions of the human body.
 It is the only bodily system that is both autonomic and voluntary.
 You don’t need to remind yourself to breathe in your day-to-day life or when you’re sleeping- it just happens.